Review and road test of the BMW 8 Series Coupe

 8 WORTH THE WAIT

-BMW enters the large luxury coupe market with this sleekly-styled 8 Series model.
+BMW looks strong in the large luxury coupe market with this sleekly-styled 8 Series model.
 Jonathan Crouch takes a look.

 Ten Second Review of the BMW 8 Series Coupe